 Our recommendation is to use white vinegar but you can also get citric acid in powder form for this.
 Now is it just as simple as pouring some vinegar into the toilet and that’s that?
 Sadly not, you would likely have to wait for some time before this would begin to remove the build-up.
 This is because the water in the toilet bowl will dilute the vinegar making it less effective.

 So in order to effectively remove this build up you should switch off your water and flush the toilet, thus draining the bowl of water, you may need to flush more than once to fully clear the bowl.
 You can then pour in your vinegar (or other solution) and let it sit for an hour or two.
 You should then find that the stubborn deposit comes right off with minimal physical effort required!

 You may be thinking that this is all well and good but won’t the deposits just return and you’ll need to do this all over again?
-Not necessarily.
 Prevention is the best defence against limescale and more regular brushing and cleaning of those particular areas will help keep that area clear.
-But what if you want to have your cake and eat it too?
 If you treat your hard water you can make your life that much easier, using either a water softener or a water conditioner.

 Hopefully this has helped to explain how to remove limescale from your toilet, below the waterline.
 If you’d like to find out more about how Halcyan can help you keep limescale at bay then please check out our system explainer using the link below!